Proust123/Budget-With-useState/README.md

 # Budget using useState

-A simple task to make a budget liist using useState hook
+A simple task to make a budget list using useState hook